playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/clustered-lighting.md

 ### Configuring Manual Atlas Split

 To understand how an altas is manually split, take an array with two numbers: [2, 2].
-The first 2 in the array splits the atlas into 2x2, for a total of four areas.
+The first number in the array splits the atlas into 2x2, for a total of four areas.
 Any following numbers in the array would split these areas again.
-In this case, the second 2 in the array splits one of the existing areas into another four areas, for a total of 7 areas.
+In this case, the second number in the array splits one of the existing areas into another 2x2 (e.g. four areas), for a combined total of 7 areas.

 ![Manual Split][manual-split]